joaomlourenco/novathesis/README.md

 + Added link to Facebook page in the comments at top of unlthesis.cls and template.tex
 + New option 'printcommittee' (default=true) to inhibit printing the committee (when it should be printed)
 + Fixed spacing in book spine
++ Removed package `textcomp`, which was clashing with font `kpfonts`, and it does not seem necessary.

 *2015-09-08 — Version 3.0.12 — Bug fixes in Listings*
 + Added the translation of "Listing #" to "Listagem #" for the Portuguese language in `fix-babel.clo` (thanks to Constantino Gomes for the fix).